Business Leadership Today

 Emotional intelligence is our ability to recognize, understand, and regulate our emotions and to respond to those emotions in constructive ways that allow us to communicate better, empathize with others on a deeper level, and overcome challenges in a more positive manner.

-World Economic Forum describes it in this way: “Emotional intelligence is the ‘something’ in each of us that is a bit intangible.
+In their book, Emotional Intelligence 2.0, authors Travis Bradberry and Jean Greaves describe it in this way: “Emotional intelligence is the ‘something’ in each of us that is a bit intangible.
 It affects how we manage behavior, navigate social complexities, and make personal decisions that achieve positive results.”

 That “something” that emotional intelligence gives us not only makes us better at handling our emotions, but also makes us better at handling a variety of situations in which our emotions can direct our behavior.
 And it helps us handle those situations in ways that are more constructive, effective, and positive.